Arithmetic Satake compactifications and algebraic Drinfeld modular forms: The arithmetic Satake compactification

 \begin{defn} For any fine open compact subgroup $K$, a dominant open immersion $\bfM^r_K \embed \ol{\bfM}^r_K$ over $A[\grn^{-1}]$, where $\grn=\grn_K$, with the properties \begin{enumerate} \item[(a)] $\ol{\bfM}^r_K$ is a normal integral scheme which is proper flat over $\Spec A[\grn^{-1}]$, and \item[(b)] the universal family over $\bfM^r_K$ extends to a weakly separating generalized Drinfeld $A$-module $(\olE, \ol \varphi)$ over $\ol{\bfM}^r_K$. \end{enumerate} is called an (\emph{arithmetic}) \emph{Satake-Pink}, or \emph{Satake compactification} of $\bfM^r_K$.
 By abuse of terminology we call $(\olE,\ol \varphi)$ the universal family on $\ol{\bfM}^r_K$. \end{defn}

+Here our word ``arithmetic'' refers to the fact that our compactification is proper flat over the ``arithmetic'' base scheme $\Spec A[\grn^{-1}]$, while Pink considered the ``algebraic'' case over the fraction field $F$ of $A[\grn^{-1}]$.
 As far as we know, it was expected that the universal Drinfeld module extends to a generalized Drinfeld module over a certain compactification of $\bfM_K^r$.
 For rank $r=2$, where $\bfM^r_K$ is a relative curve, this was proved by Drinfeld \cite[Section 9]{drinfeld:1}.
 However, for arbitrary ranks the precise description (as Definition~\ref{def:satake}) first appeared in the work of Pink \cite{pink}.
 As shown in loc.~cit., Pink's formulation and approach give a rather simple way for compactifying Drinfeld modular varieties.
 One advantage is that one does not need to construct the boundary components and analyze how to glue them, which was done for $A=\Fq[t]$ by Kapranov \cite{kapranov} using the analytic construction.
 In \cite[Remark 4.9]{pink}, Pink suggested to compare Kapranov's compactification and the Satake-Pink compactification.
-For example, whether or not the universal family over the generic fiber $M^r(\grn)$ extends to a weakly separating generalized Drinfeld module over Kapranov's compactification.
+Indeed, H\"aberli \cite{haberli} verifed that the universal family over the generic fiber $M^r(\grn)$ extends to a weakly separating generalized Drinfeld module over Kapranov's compactification, and hence both compactifications coincide.

 \begin{thm} (1) For every fine open compact subgroup $K$, the moduli scheme $\bfM^r_K$ possesses a projective arithmetic Satake compactification $\ol{\bfM}^r_K$.
 The Satake compactification and its universal family are unique up to unique isomorphism.
 The dual $\omega_K:=\Lie(\olE_K)^\vee$ of the relative Lie algebra of the universal family $\olE_K$ over $\ol{\bfM}^r_K$ is ample.